Art in Vail

 Model for an Arch in the Form of a Fishing Pole, Line, and Can

-In the early 1980s Vail wanted to commission a significant work of public art from a renowned artist to serve as a landmark for the community.
-Then mayor, Rod Slifer obtained a $50,000 grant from the National Endowment for the Arts and the town commenced a dialogue with artists Claes Oldenburg and Coosje van Bruggen.
-The artists conceived an installation for an oversized fishing pole approximately 50 to 60 feet high to be placed in the Gore Creek in Lionshead.
-At the end of the fishing line would be a stainless steel tin can fetched from the waters.
-Along with the grant, private funding was secured to create the work.
+In the early 1980s, the Town of Vail wanted to commission a significant work of public art from a renowned artist.
+The goal was that the significant work of public art would serve as a cultural heritage landmark for the mountain community.
+Rod Slifer, who was the mayor of Vail in 1983, spearheaded the writing of a $50,000 grant from the National Endowment for the Arts.
+Subsequently, the Town of Vail administration commenced a dialogue with renowned artists Claes Oldenburg (b.
+28 Jan 1929; d.
+18 July 2022) and Coosje van Bruggen (b.
+06 June 1942; d.
+10 Jan 2009), who were friends with longtime local artist Dan Telleen.
+The artists conceived an oversized sculpture of a fishing pole approximately 50 to 60 feet high, that spanned the Gore Creek in Lionshead Village.
+At the end of the fishing line was a stainless steel tin can fetched from the waters of the mountain stream.
+Alongside the grant, private funding was secured to create the work.
 As soon as the model was submitted to the town, controversy raged over the subject matter.
-Some people in the community believed the artist was warning of the consequences of development and others thought the tin can was an insult to the pristine Gore Creek.
-The work was never created.
-The model was donated to the town’s public art collection and serves as an important part of Vail history, community, and dialogue in a young town.
-Source: Colorado's Significant Artifacts
+Some people in the community believed the artist was warning of the consequences of development.
+Others thought the tin can was an insult to the Gore Creek riparian corridor that graced the heart of the community.
+Consequently, the work was never created.
+The model was purchased by Chuck Rosenquist and donated to Art in Public Places, which is the community’s public art collection.
+The Oldenburg art model serves as an important part of Vail’s history, community, and cultural legacy.
+It is housed in the Vail Public Library.

 Mom and Kid